 SC and GA folks!
 Read this before you bring your SBR to Shooters (SC peeps) or your SBR to Beaver Dam (GA peeps)!!!

-So Tracie and I have been discussing buying a new home and we’ve been looking.
+So we have been discussing buying a new home and we’ve been looking.
 Part of this included looking across the river in South Carolina.
 This of course caused me to start researching what I have to do for my Title II weapons in relation to the Bureau of Alcohol, Tobacco and Firearms.
 So, I used The Googles of course.

 I found this.
 Which states: